Effective. Responsive. Accountable.

 The Process

 To propose big changes to our government structure, we need a Charter Commission.
 To establish a Charter Commission, voters need to approve a ballot question and elect nine commissioners.
-To have that ballot question appear, our signature collection effort must meet a threshold of 15% of Brookline’s registered voters.
+To have that ballot question appear, a signature collection effort must meet a threshold of 15% of Brookline’s registered voters.

 The Timing